Ultimate Virtual Meeting Guide

 - Compiling a list of participants

-If you’re worried about handling the logistics of the call–if it’s big and unwieldy and you’re unsure of the technology, or if the speakers at your meeting are people who cannot afford the time for mistakes, that’s a perfect time to get an expert coordinator.
-If you want to have a consistent structure to the meeting, these coordinators are not just troubleshooters but they are people-oriented meeting facilitators.
+If you’re worried about handling the logistics of the call then it’s an ideal time to look into a conference coordinator.
+If you want to have a consistent structure for the operator assisted call, these coordinators are not just troubleshooters but are people-oriented meeting facilitators.
 If the meeting is especially important and you can’t afford for technical issues to derail you, you need a coordinator.
-And if you want to make a good impression, these extroverted, energetic and intelligent professionals will set the tone for the meeting and make it a success.
+And if you want to make a good impression, these extroverted, energetic, and intelligent professionals will set the tone for the meeting and make it a success.

 Step #2.
 Coordinate Schedules